GoogleCloudPlatform/terraform-google-cloud-functions/ERRATA.md

 #### Constraints

-The constraints being enforced on the Google Cloud Functions are the Google *Cloud Run constraints*:
+The constraints below are using opinionated values instead of the constraints default values:

 - `constraints/cloudfunctions.allowedIngressSettings`.
 The constraint default value is `ALLOW_ALL` and in the secure-cloud-function-security module we are using `ALLOW_INTERNAL_ONLY` as default.
 - `constraints/cloudfunctions.requireVPCConnector`.
 The constraint default value is `enforce:null` and in the secure-cloud-function-security module we are using `enforce:true` as default.